- Infographics and Line Art

 You might not realise it, but micro-interactions (MI) are imperative for your B2B website.
 Micro-interactions improve engagement rates massively.
 In case you’re unsure what they are, a MI is anything you do on a device.

-As you can see from this example, HubSpot have cleverly used MI to engage their visitors and persuade them to continue down their page.
+As you can see from this example, HubSpot have cleverly used MIs to engage their visitors and persuade them to continue down the page.
 As you scroll over the boxes, they have a pulsing animation, this will tell the reader that the box is clickable and that's exactly what the visitor will do.
-Once they have clicked on the box, the page will smoothly scroll down to the specific part of the page, where they will be given more information.
-This is very clever, as it pulls visitors closer to purchasing.
+Once they have clicked on the box, the page will smoothly scroll down to the specific part of the page where they will be given more information - and eventually pulling them closer to purchasing.

-Some may prefer this trend to number 10, as it is a little more subtle.
-In 2018, we are no longer waiting for the visitor to click on the CTA to fill out the form.
-Instead, the forms now pop up from the CTA.
+Some may prefer this trend to number ten, as it's a little more subtle.
+We are no longer waiting for visitors to click on a CTA to fill out the form.
+Instead, the forms now pop-up from the CTA.
 This is a very clever design feature for lead generation.
-Not only will this new feature speed up the decision making the process of whether to fill out the form, but it could also attract the people who wouldn’t usually acknowledge the CTA, increasing your contacts and leads.
+Not only is this new feature speeding up the decision-making process of whether to fill out the form, but it could also attract people who wouldn’t usually acknowledge the CTA - thus, increasing your contacts and leads.
 This new trend may also eliminate any chances of the CTA or landing page not being attractive enough for people to notice.

-There you have it, our top 11 B2B website design trends for 2018.
-With an increase in micro-interactions, pop-up forms on CTAs, bottom sticky menus and bright colours taking over the web, it looks like 2018 will be a good year for website design, and I know we’re definitely excited to see how well they work out for engagement rates and lead generation.
-Try them out on your website, and let us know how well they work for you.
+There you have it; our top 12 B2B website design trends for 2018.
+With an increase in micro-interactions, pop-up forms on CTAs, bottom sticky menus, bright colours and responsive design taking over the web, it looks like 2018 will be a good year for website design, and we’re definitely excited to see how well they work out for engagement rates and lead generation.